Ivnng/SPlatform/README.md

 You can find the rest of the files, including the source data, here: https://mega.nz/folder/umIgGLTb#GtdfJXpJJGORmujvGbJMZg

+To create the API, FastAPI & Uvicorn were used to test locally.
+Then, Docker was used to create the Dockerfile and be able to deploy on render.

 The API has four main queries:
 1. /get_max_duration/
 2. /get_score_count/{platform}